Fire Investigators conduct investigations to determine causes of fires and explosions.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Fire Investigators job description, Fire Investigators salary, Fire Investigators information, what is the job of a Fire Investigator like, pros and cons about Fire Investigators, colleges and universities for Fire Investigators, is Fire Investigators the right career for me, Medium careers to get into, careers in Criminal Justice and Law Enforcement
+Fire Investigators job description, Fire Investigators salary, Fire Investigators information, what is the job of a Fire Investigator like, pros and cons about Fire Investigators, colleges and universities for Fire Investigators, is Fire Investigators the right career for me, careers in Criminal Justice and Law Enforcement